DevertNet/bitcoin-predict-backend/README.md

 PHPUnit can use the normal database, because its self cleaning.
 There is NO `_test` suffix for the db.

 `composer test`

+# Requirements

+## Tech

+- PHP 8.1
+- MariaDB 10.4 (MySQL is not working because of the error `SQLSTATE[42000]: Syntax error or access violation: 1170 BLOB/TEXT column 'url' used in key specification without a key length`)

+## APIs

+- TheNewsApi Subscription (19$ per month)
+- OpenAi Account with billing details (around 19$ / 50k news)
+- Simlarweb Account (Free Version)

+The analyses of 3,5 month costs around 40 dollar.
+First i used the Mediastack API to fetch news.
+But the rate limit is to low and the quality of TheNewsApi is better.

+# Install

+I have only brought the whole project so far that it runs locally.
+If you want to install it on a server, further steps may be necessary.

+1. `composer install`
+2. Update `.env` file
+3. `bin/console doctrine:database:create`
+4. `bin/console doctrine:schema:create`
+5. `bin/console doctrine:migrations:migrate`
+6. See Usage
+7. Install https://github.com/DevertNet/bitcoin-predict-frontend to see results in a graph

+Webserver should use `/public` as doc root.
+But you can use ddev (config included) or maybe `bin/console server:start` to launch that thing for the frontend.

+# Usage

+Fetch news into database.
+News will be fetched per day.
+Every API Request to the news api will be cached in the database.
+But not the actual day.
+So this command can safely fired multiple times without run in api limitations.
+Today:
+`./bin/console app:fetch-news`
+Specific range:
+`./bin/console app:fetch-news 2023-04-01 2023-01-01`

+Update the csv with domain popularity infos.
+This should be used after `app:fetch-news`.
+The command will put all domains from the fetched news in a csv and also fetch the simlarweb Global Rank.
+The simlarweb API will be only called once per domain.
+So you can safly fired multiple times.
+`./bin/console app:update-popularity-csv`

+Then rate the news for a given method.
+Several processes can be executed in parallel, as a random news item is always evaluated.
+Currently, the news that have not yet been rated are drawn randomly from the database as a list.
+However, this list is only drawn at the beginning and does not update itself.
+Therefore, the instances should be restarted regularly so that the lists are refreshed and if there are less than 1000 remainig news, only one instance should run.
+`./bin/console app:predict-rating-v1`
+`./bin/console app:predict-rating-v2`

+# License

+If you make money with this method.
+It would be great if you gave me some of your profit.
+I have not been able to use the method successfully so far.
+I assume no responsibility for anything.